 A New Way of Preventing Dryer FiresLint build-up in dryers is a major cause of over 15,000 fires that occur in the US every year.
 LintGard is a low-cost, innovative device that monitors and tells you when your dryer duct is becoming blocked by lint, pests, debris, kinks, etc. more ▶

-Clothes Dryer Safety and Energy TipsDid you know that dryers are the second highest energy-consuming appliance in most homes?
-And lint build-up is one of the major causes of dryer fires.
-This article gives you tips for keeping your dryer safe and for saving energy too. more ▶
+Clothes Dryer Safety and Energy TipsDryers are the second highest energy-consuming appliance in most homes, and lint build-up is one of the major causes of dryer fires.
+This article gives you tips for keeping your dryer safe and saving energy too. more ▶

 Why NOT to Get a Home Energy AuditHaving a home energy audit done by a qualified professional can show you how to reduce your home’s energy bill by up to a whopping 30%.
 But what are the reasons that you should NOT get a home energy audit? more ▶

 55 Great Washing Machine TipsYour washing machine is one of the hardest working appliances in your home.
-This article and video gives you 55 tips for your washing machine, that can help you to: reduce energy; improve performance; extend service life; and improve safety. more ▶
+This article and video gives you 55 tips that can help you to: reduce energy; improve performance; extend its life; and improve safety. more ▶